-The assessments have are reported as five academic achievement levels (Levels 1-5) with Levels 3-5 demonstrating North Carolina grade-level proficiency and Levels 4-5 demonstrating on track for college and career.
-SPG calculations use scores that meet grade-level proficiency.
+The assessments are reported as five academic achievement levels (Level 1, Level 2, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating North Carolina grade-level proficiency and Levels 4-5 demonstrating on track for career and college.
+SPG calculations use scores that meet grade-level proficiency (Levels 3-5).

 - 1. The denominator includes all current year assessments for eligible students in membership (i.e., enrolled in a school) at grades 5 and 8. - a.
 Students who are in their first or second year in a U.S. school are not included in proficiency calculations. - b.
 Students with a North Carolina Department of Public Instruction (NCDPI) approved medical exemption are excluded from all relevant proficiency calculations. - 2.
 The numerator is based on the number of students scoring grade level proficiency.
 Annual assessments for SPGs are calculated by determining the percent of students who score at Achievement Level 3 or higher. - a.
-Students who score below Achievement Level 3 on an EOG assessment (or their alternates) in the current school year and obtain a higher score while enrolled in a summer school program, that is completed, and test scores are submitted before the published end of the accountability year, have the higher score replace the lower score in their performance calculations for SPG.
-(Testing for this purpose is available for grades 5 and 8 science.) - b.
-All students with disabilities who take the NCEXTEND1 alternate assessment are included in performance calculations.
+Students who score below Achievement Level 3 on an EOG assessment (or the NCEXTEND1 alternate) in the current school year and obtain a higher score while enrolled in a summer program, that is completed (and test scores are submitted) before the published end of the accountability year, have the higher score replace the lower score in the performance calculations.
+(Testing for this purpose is available for grades 5 and 8 science.)